omkarponde/log-management-system/README.md

     - `./app/tmp/logs/order/error.log`

 Ensure to enter the time range in the specified format for accurate filtering.
 The hosted URL of the project -> https://log-management-system-899428d80083.herokuapp.com/docs

+### Note:
+When you visit the hosted URL, you will be directed to the Swagger UI of the application.
+Use the CRUD APIs listed under Authentication, Order, and Product Services to create corresponding logs.
+Then, utilize the query API in the log service to filter and retrieve the logs.